atlregional/atltransit.org/pages/fares/faqs.md

 * Transfer from MARTA: 3 hours
 * Transfer from GCT: 1.5 hours
 * Transfer from CobbLinc: 3 hours
-* Transfer from GRTA: 3 hours
+* Transfer from XPress: 3 hours

 [More info...](/fares/passes)